sannimichaelse/ring-sdk/README.md

 # Ring SDK

-The Ring SDK is a JavaScript library that provides a convenient interface for interacting with the Ring API.
+The Ring SDK is a Typescript library that provides a convenient interface for interacting with the Ring API.
 It allows you to fetch movie and quote data from the API and perform various operations.

 ## Installation

 To use the Ring SDK in your project, you can install it via npm:

 `npm install ring-sdk`

+## Test

+To run the tests

+`npm run test`

 ## Usage